pstavirs/elevate-the-exa8/README.md

 Look at the [Ostinato documentation](https://userguide.ostinato.org) on how to use Ostinato.

 ### Important note on the Ostinato WebUI
 Webassembly is still developing as a technology.
 Support for it within build toolchains, Qt (the UI toolkit used by Ostinato) etc. is also work in progress currently and has limitations and sometimes even bugs.
 One major limitation (from Ostinato point of view) is the lack of support for modal dialogs - a workaround for it exists and I've made changes to the Ostinato code to use that workaround for typical actions that use modal dialogs, but **NOT** for all modal dialogs in the UI.
+Also opening/saving files from the local filesystem is not permitted by the browser sandbox model, so the _Open/Save Session_ and _Open/Save Straams_ functionality has been removed from the webapp for the time being.

 If the Ostinato WebUI gets stuck at any point, just refresh the page.